Local configuration

 Edit the configuration file

-You can also edit directly the local configuration file local_config.ini.
+You can manually edit the devices configuration file devices_config.ini

 This file is structured in blocks, each of them containing the configuration of an instrument.
-Each block contains a header (the configuration name / nickname of the instrument in square brackets [ ]).
-The parameters and values are then listed below line by line, separated by an equal sign =.
+Each block contains a header (the configuration name / nickname of the instrument in square brackets [ ]

 [<NICKNAME_OF_YOUR_DEVICE>]